Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 The seven stages of Grief is a way to express the various steps of a loss, anyway someone converted as [Seven stages of OpenNess](https://coiled.io/blog/stages-of-openness.html) that can be used as mnemonic to understand how the Open Source process can change your view on doing and understand FOSS (read this link before this chapter if you want to see other opinions).
 Another idea that surprised me is the boy-scout rule "Always leave the campground cleaner than you found it", that is part of what I do in Open Source and this book is part of.

 So Open Source != Free Software, this means that open source is a subset or a minimal definition of the goals of a project compared to Free Software.
-This happen about the *free* in Free Software because as we said open source means that the code is available but what you can do with that depends on the license that can be Free Software, or that you need to pay to access it as example.
-There are tons of pages that explain the difference between the various license and why but often they are very complicated, so [get ready on studying them](https://blog.graphqleditor.com/software-licensing-cheat-sheet/).
+This happen about the *free* in Free Software because as we said open source means that the code is available but what you can do with that depends on the license, that can be Free Software, or you need to pay to access it for example.
+There are tons of pages that explain the difference between the various licenses and why, but often they are very complicated, so [get ready on studying them](https://blog.graphqleditor.com/software-licensing-cheat-sheet/).
-Another opinion is by company side when the license topic is on fire, like dual licensing, CLA, abuses or license's restrictiveness but I don't want to talk about those stuff as it is the most common discussion in this world and there are people who explain a lot better than me, [Open source licensing for supervillains](https://offlinemark.com/2021/01/22/open-source-licensing-for-supervillains/).
+Another opinion is by company side when the license topic is on fire, like dual licensing, CLA, abuses or license's restrictiveness, but I don't want to talk about those stuff as it is the most common discussion in this world and there are people who explain a lot better than me, [Open source licensing for supervillains](https://offlinemark.com/2021/01/22/open-source-licensing-for-supervillains/).
 Yes, you need to study a bit because it easy to get a license conflict because [you like to code but you don't care of the legal part](https://arkadiuszkondas.com/dmca-php-ml-and-copyright-boundaries/).

 ## Do ut des